Sign in →

 Patients in transition between eculizumab (ECULI / Eculizumab, Serum) and ravulizumab administration may have a skewed therapeutic level of the respective analytes reported under the relative orderable.
 Test results cannot be interpreted as absolute evidence for the presence or absence of malignant disease.
 This test should not form the sole basis for a diagnosis or treatment decisions.

 Patients actively undergoing therapy with both natalizumab and eculizumab (extremely rare scenario) could present as assay interference.
 It is suggested patients discuss with their doctors the possibility of discontinuing natalizumab 4 weeks prior to testing.
-If discontinuation is not possible, ok to proceed with testing.
+If discontinuation is not possible, it is okay to proceed with testing.

 Method Description